List of El Al destinations

 El Al flies to 51 destinations in Europe, Asia, Africa and North America.

 Following is a list of airports served by the carrier as part of its scheduled services.

 COVID-19 outbreak

 On 30 January 2020, El Al suspended flights to Beijing because of the outbreak of COVID-19.

-In March 2020 the airline saw reduced demand and cancelled flights to Europe.
-El Al proposed in early March 2020 to lay off 1 in 6 of its 6,200 employees.
-Israel has discontinued the entry from some nations of all non-Israelis and mandated that Israelis who return from said nations put themselves into a self-imposed two week quarantine.
+In March 2020, the airline saw reduced demand and cancelled flights to Europe.
+El Al proposed in early March 2020 to lay off one out of every six of its 6,200 employees.
+Israel has discontinued the entry from some nations of all non-Israelis and mandated that Israelis who return from said nations put themselves into a self-imposed two-week quarantine.

 Due to the special circumstances caused by the coronavirus outbreak, and the recommendations by the Ministry of Health (of Israel) to the public, we are compelled to make commercial adjustments to certain flights, although as part of this we are providing alternative options on other flights.
 We apologize to our customers for the inconvenience.